Minimum Wage Question and Answer

 What is the current minimum wage in my state?

 The minimum wage of any state can be found here.
-Nineteen states and the District of Columbia have raised their minimum wages higher than the current federal rate of $7.25 per hour.
+Twenty-one states and the District of Columbia have raised their minimum wages higher than the current federal rate of $7.25 per hour.
 Five states – Alabama, Louisiana, Mississippi, South Carolina and Tennessee – have no state minimum wage laws at all (but employers there are still required to pay the federal minimum wage).
 Employers are required to pay the state minimum wage or the federal minimum wage – whichever is higher.

 How does the current value of the minimum wage compare to its past value?